bhumikakrishnamurthy/Navigation_using_GenAI/README.md

 ***Note:*** *Before running the application, make sure you have the following:*

 - *Python 3.x installed on your system.*

-Configuration
+##Configuration

--Update the following API keys in app.py before running:
+Update the following API keys in app.py before running:

-   -Gemini API Key
+   Gemini API Key
-   -OpenRouteService API Key
+   OpenRouteService API Key
-   -HERE Traffic API Key
+   HERE Traffic API Key

 -Usage

    -Enter the starting and destination addresses.